rkingon/Craft-Plugin--Seg2Entry/readme.md

 # Seg2Entry for Craft

 Simple Craft plugin which grabs the entries for each segment.
+The plugin will only make calls to the DB once; so use as much as you want with out counting queries!

 ## Usage